 This guide will show you how to import an OpenVPN client in to your Chromebook.

-We are assuming the OpenVPN client already exists in this walk though, If you are unsure on how to create a new OpenVPN client please see this link -
+We are assuming the OpenVPN client already exists in this walkthough.
+If you are unsure how to create a new OpenVPN client please go here: OpenVPN

-Once you have done this click on your profile icon in the very bottom right hand corner.
+- Click on your profile icon in the bottom right-hand corner.

-Then click on 'VPN disconnected' and then click on the OpenVPN connection that should appear in this section.
-The Password field needs to be populated before connecting.
-Since Untangle uses certificates instead of passwords for OpenVPN connections, what gets entered into the Password field is irrelevant.
-Just enter anything then click the Connect button
+- Click on "VPN disconnected" and then click on the OpenVPN connection that should appear in this section.
+The "Password" field needs to be populated before connecting.
+Since NG Firewall uses certificates instead of passwords for OpenVPN connections, what gets entered into the "Password" field is irrelevant.
+Just enter anything, then click the Connect button.